dcts/crypto-address-spotter/README.md

-# Radix Address Spotter
+# Crypto Address Spotter

 This extension automatically highlights known DeXter contributor wallet addresses while you browse the web.
+It can be extended with your own crypto address book.

 ## Installation (manual)